-A little over a month after the Big Ten officially decided to call off fall sports in 2020, the conference has reversed its course -- at least on its college football season -- and is set to return.
+A little over a month after the Big Ten officially decided to call off fall sports in 2020, the conference has reversed its course and is set to return.

 NCAA insider Pete Thamel had the initial scoop, reporting that the return is set for late October.